Skip to content

 Let’s say:

-/home/user/old_folder/myfile.txt - You want to copy it to
+• You want to copy it to /mnt/backup/myfile.txt

 ➤ Simple Copy (Preserves all metadata)